 Both permissions include a requirement for the employment of an AMO by the Council, to be funded through the S106 Agreements.
 The AMO post was created by the 2009 S106 Agreement to ensure that the Airport complies with the Planning Conditions and S106 Agreement.

 The AMO is employed directly by Newham Council and is completely independent of the Airport Companies.
 The first AMO commenced employment with the Council in 2010.

 The role of the AMO can be divided into, firstly, functions relating to enforcement should targets or standards not be met in any way, and secondly, functions relating to facilitation, whereby compliance with certain obligations – for example completion of strategies and Action Plans – by the Airport is done in a timely and effective manner.

-A summary of activity related to planning controls is reported quarterly by the AMO and within the Annual Performance Report:
+A summary of activity related to planning controls is reported quarterly by the AMO elsewhere on the LCACC website:

 Certain issues of compliance require written notification from the Airport to the Council, and formal acknowledgement and/or approval by the Council.
 The relevant documents are published on the Council’s website (see links given above), although this is for information as public consultation is not required on compliance matters.